 The Hub area also offer plenty of shopping at the AIRMALL that, until recently, was only able to be accessed by flying patrons.
 This year, myPIT Pass now allows guests that aren’t flying to shop.
 More on myPIT Pass below.

-PIT Airport Parking
+Pittsburgh Airport Parking

 If parking on-property, you have three options with different daily rates: